-When a work becomes popular, it is likely to get adapted to another medium, often by people of a completely different mind than the original author.
-Sometimes the adaptation stays true to the source, at least enough to please the author.
-Sometimes, however, the adaptation makes the author cry, and cry very vocally against it.
+When a work becomes popular, it is likely to get adapted to another medium, often by people of a completely different mind than the original creator(s).
+Sometimes the adaptation stays true to the source, at least enough to please the creator(s).
+Sometimes, however, the adaptation makes the creator(s) cry, and cry very vocally against it.

 , and can do little more about it other than write strongly worded letters